nishiiba/Peghammer/README.md

 # Peghammer

-Peghammer is a stick-style left-hand input device (keyboard) designed for custom workflows, creative applications, and ergonomic input.
+Peghammer is a stick-style left-hand input device (keyboard).

 This repository contains the open-source hardware design and firmware implementations for the Peghammer project.